psi4/psi4/doc/sphinxman/source/scf.rst

     vectors is not designed for computations with thousands of basis functions.

-|PSIfour| also features the capability to use arbitrary combinations
+|PSIfour| also features the capability to use "composite" Fock matrix build
-of specialized algorithms that construct either the Coulomb or the Exchange matrix separately.
-In general, such combinations of algorithms display lower scaling than their combined counterparts and thus perform better for larger systems.
-Such combinations can be accessed by setting |globals__scf_type| to ``J_alg+K_alg``, where *J_alg* and *K_alg* are the names of the separate Coulomb and Exchange construction algorithms, respectively.
+algorithms - arbitrary combinations of specialized algorithms that construct either the Coulomb or the Exchange matrix separately.
+In general, since separate Coulomb and Exchange matrix build algorithms exploit properties specific to their respective matrix, composite algorithms display lower scaling factors than their combined Fock build counterparts.
+However, composite algorithms also introduce redundant ERI computations into the calculation.
+Therefore, composite Fock build algorithms tend to perform better for larger systems, but worse for smaller systems.
+Arbitrary composite algorithms can be accessed by setting |globals__scf_type| to ``J_alg+K_alg``, where *J_alg* and *K_alg* are the names of the separate Coulomb and Exchange construction algorithms to use, respectively.
-More information about the machinery of separate Coulomb and Exchange matrix construction algorithms in Psi4 can be found in the :ref:`sec:compositejk` section.

-Specialized algorithms available to construct the Coulomb term separately are as follows:
+Specialized algorithms available to construct the Coulomb term within a composite framework are as follows:

 DFDIRJ
     An integral-direct algorithm constructing the Coulomb term based on [Weigend:2002:4285]_